johnlane/rpi-utils/emulator/README.md

 ## Acknowledgements

 Getting Raspberry Pi up and running in QEMU was quick and painless thanks to [this tutorial](http://xecdesign.com/qemu-emulating-raspberry-pi-the-easy-way).
 This worked first time for me with the default qemu package on Arch Linux and the archlinuxarm-13-06-2012.img.
+Also, thanks to that site, updating to hardfloat was also straightforward.
+Tested against archlinux-hf-2012-09-18.img.